stacksjs/nanofaker/docs/features/categories.md

 # Data Categories

-nanofaker provides 16 comprehensive data categories, each with multiple data types.
+ts-mocker provides 16 comprehensive data categories, each with multiple data types.
 All categories are fully supported across all 9 locales.

 ## Person